stellar/js-stellar-sdk/README.md

 | Always make sure that you are using the latest version number.
 They can be found on the [releases page](https://github.com/stellar/js-stellar-sdk/releases) in GitHub. |
 |----|

+### Custom Installation

+You can configure whether or not to build the browser bundle with the axios dependency.
+In order to turn off the axios dependency, set the USE_AXIOS environment variable to false.

+#### Build without Axios
+USE_AXIOS=false npm run build:browser

 ## Usage

 The usage documentation for this library lives in a handful of places: